bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

     https://github.com/kimBoeGeun/jongsul_KBG

 Please follow the instruction from the repository above.
+And run the code below to install all depencies required.

+    bash raspberrypi-skin-setup.sh

 Make sure that you already have your sensor attached to the device.
 If you followed all the instruction above, then enable this feature by editing config.json.